Celebrity Spotlight On Mental Health: Schizophrenia Spectrum Disorder

 Signs and symptoms of schizophrenia mental illness

-Symptoms of schizophrenia can seem distressing to individuals with the disorder and their families, and they often cause difficulties with daily function and interpersonal relationships.
+Symptoms of schizophrenia can seem distressing to individuals with the disorder and their families, and they often cause difficulties with daily functioning and interpersonal relationships.
 Schizophrenia symptoms tend to differ between people and circumstances, but they are typically grouped into three primary categories.

 • Psychotic: These symptoms usually affect how an individual thinks, behaves, and perceives the world.
 They may wax and wane or remain stable with time and include delusions, hallucinations, illogical thought patterns, and unusual body movements.